trevoryoungPHX/accumulator-problems/README.md

 When you're done with the main assignment, your page should look like this.
 Green check marks next to each test means the entire test suite is passing.

 ![](images/passing.png)

+### NOTE:
+If your code has an error, all of the tests will fail without warning or explanation.
+Check your syntax.